ChaoZhang173/1D-peloton/README.md

 3. eos:
    polytropic eos, will add saha equations in the future
 4. FIST:
+   Currently use a ifStart to indicate if at the first step
 5. write result:
    (to be done)write initial state at the beginning while write the output function
    other steps will be written normally.